Umedalen Hospital: 1934–1986

 At the most, the hospital housed some 1000 patients, with 800 of those being brought from other hospitals in Norrland.
 The hospital complex was for the most part self-sufficient, with its own wickerwork, shoemaker, library and gardener.
-During the 1980s, a debate concerning the contemporary treatment of mental disorders flared up in Sweden and a swift change in public opinion contributed to the hospital’s eventual shutdown in 1986.
+During the 1980s, a debate concerning the contemporary treatment of mental disorders flared up in Sweden and a swift change in public opinion contributed to the hospital's eventual shutdown in 1986.

 Treatment

 Methods of treating patients included deliberate hypoglycaemia, electric shocks and lobotomy.
 Other treatments were to sedate patients during large portions of the day, to bathe them in frigid or very hot water and also pyrotherapy – causing high fever through exposure to certain bacteria, sometimes leading to unconsciousness.

 Lobotomy

 Old documents from the hospital show that the hospital lobotomised approximately 770 individuals, which is more than any other in the world.
-Lobotomy wasn’t performed solely on the mentally ill, but on people suffering from dementia, epilepsy and even deaf-mutes and visually impaired are found among those lobotomised.
+Lobotomy wasn't performed solely on the mentally ill, but on people suffering from dementia, epilepsy and even deaf-mutes and visually impaired are found among those lobotomised.
 Others were simply considered as feebleminded and/or imbecile (sinnesslöa).
-63 percent of the lobotomised patients were female, and journals also show that lobotomy was performed on adolescents and mentally retarded.
+63 percent of the lobotomised patients were female, and journals also show that lobotomy was performed on adolescents and intellectually disabled.
 Although being described as lucrative, the mortality of lobotomy is calculated to have been around 7.4 percent.

 The youngest known patient that underwent lobotomy was a 17-year-old girl, diagnosed with schizophrenia.
 Old lobotomy journals claim that the girl was “seduced” at the age of 14, and in 1946 she was admitted to the hospital.
 After being treated with electric shocks and insulin therapy, the girl was eventually lobotomised – with the results regarded as successful.